 That spring Supy realized her dream of playing varsity.
 At the end of the season, in a play off game, she got involved in a scramble near the other team’s goal.
 Someone’s arm swept up and knocked her head gear off; someone else hit her and knocked her to the ground – too close to the ball.
 Aiming at the ball, the goalie kicked Supy in the head.

 She called me from the bench; weeping, nauseated, terrified of what this might mean.
 We hoped, we prayed, that she’d quickly bounce back from this concussion, too.
 It wasn’t to be.
-What was ahead was two years of migraines, light and noise sensitivity, mood swings, difficulty sleeping and focusing at school.
+What was ahead were two years of migraines, light and noise sensitivity, mood swings, difficulty sleeping and focusing at school.
 Visit after visit to the neurologist ended with Supy being told to wait; no soccer yet.
 She and I both left some of those appointments in tears.
 She was watching her dreams evaporate.
 I was watching my daughter lose hope.

 I’ve watched Supriya lose her home country and her birth language, boyfriends and best friends, but nothing seemed to hurt her as much as giving up soccer.
 I worried that she wouldn’t bounce back this time; that finally something bad enough had happened to leave her lying on the turf, too injured to get up again.